Customer Experience Audit: Mobile Provider Eliminates Remote Workforce

 Editor’s Note: This post is part of a series of Customer Experience Audits.
 Today’s audit looks at T-mobile customer experience.
 See all audits.

 When it comes to customer support, we all want the same things.
 We measure efficiency metrics FCR (first call resolution), average wait time and talk time.
 We train contact center agents to be personal and helpful.
 Some of us even build incentives around goals for ancillary sales.
+All of this is part of our customer experience design landscape.
+And all of them are KPIs to watch.

 Making Customers Feel Good when They Call